 Still, some commercial manufacturers assert that chrysotile fibers are safe.
 People often know very little about the long-term effects of asbestos products because of the long delay between exposure and developing a disease related to asbestos exposure.
 Despite the potential health risks, the durability and the low cost of these products had made them popular among consumers for many years.
 Even after its exposure is significantly reduced, asbestosis remains a significant problem.

-You should not hesitate to consult an experienced Social Security disability attorney to discuss your concerns if you are suffering the effects of asbestos exposure.
+You should not hesitate to consult an experienced San Antonio Social Security disability attorney to discuss your concerns if you are suffering the effects of asbestos exposure.
 Choose a legal professional who has handled similar disability claims and has secured substantial benefits for their clients.
 Our experienced team can provide comprehensive support as you pursue your disability claim.